16mdiqbal/user-story-to-test/README.md

 - `npm run -w frontend test:jira` — Jira smoke test

 ## Security notes
-- Do not commit real API tokens.
-In this test repo, keys are blank in committed env files.
+- Treat your `.env` files as secrets in real deployments (they are tracked here only for demo purposes).
-- Jira auth is basic (email + API token).
-Bearer auth isn’t used.
+- Jira auth defaults to Basic (email + API token) but Bearer tokens are supported.
-- The Vite proxy passes the Authorization header through to Jira in development only.
-For production, configure a proper backend proxy.
+- The Express backend proxies all Jira traffic; optional Basic-auth forwarding from the browser should only be used during local development.

 ## License
 MIT